corganfuzz/redux2/README.md

-## Table of Contents
+## Redux and Create-React-app

-Adding Redux to create-react-app with 2 actions, a GET request and a POST request, using jsonplaceholder
+Redux added to create-react-app with 2 actions, a GET request and a POST request, using jsonplaceholder.
+The post request is done by submitting data through a form.